-There’s a pumpkin palooza going on in these cake balls that are full of fall flavor!
+There’s a pumpkin palooza going on in these pumpkin spice cake balls that are full of comforting fall flavor!

 Favorite Fall Goodies

-This past weekend, I was busy busy baking up goodies for a state fair demo, a few blog posts and my sweet friend’s baby shower!
-I’m definitely exhausted, but had so much fun baking up a storm in the kitchen.
-For the baby shower, I had volunteered to make cake balls and since pops of orange were part of the rustic theme for the baby boy’s shower, I thought pumpkin-flavored cake balls would be so yummy and super cute!
+This past weekend, I was busy baking up goodies for my sweet friend’s baby shower!
+I had volunteered to make cake balls and since pops of orange were part of the rustic theme for the baby boy’s shower, I thought pumpkin-flavored cake balls would be so yummy and super cute!

 Moist, Pumpkin-y Cake Balls

-I was going to bake a pumpkin cake from scratch to crumble up for the cake balls, but I happened upon a box of pumpkin spice cake mix at Jo-Ann’s and decided to buy it and think of a creative way to use it for the cake balls.
+I was going to bake a pumpkin cake from scratch to crumble up for the cake balls, but I happened upon a box of spice cake mix and decided to buy it and think of a creative way to use it for the cake balls.

-I wanted to use pure pumpkin in them so instead of adding oil and eggs to the cake mix, I replaced them with a can of pumpkin and the cake baked up perfectly moist and oh so flavorful!
-Would be a pretty healthy cake all by itself, but of course I coated it in candy and sprinkles! 😉
+I wanted to use pure pumpkin in them.
+So instead of adding oil and eggs to the cake mix, I replaced them with a can of pumpkin and the cake baked up perfectly moist and oh so flavorful!
+Would be a pretty healthy cake all by itself, but of course I coated it in candy and more cake crumbs! ๐Ÿ˜‰

 Because the cake was so moist, I didn’t even have to use cream cheese frosting (like I usually do when making cake balls) to be able to roll it into little balls of pumpkin bliss.
 I literally just mixed the baked cake together in my stand mixer on low speed and then divided it into bite-sized balls.

 These pumpkin spice cake balls turned out terrific and have quickly made their way to the top of my fall faves!
-There’s no mistaking their pumpkin through and through.
-If you’re looking for a falltastic treat to take to a party or get-together, these are for you!
-Easy and oh so yummy!
+If you’re looking for a falltastic treat to take to a party or get-together, these are for you.
+Easy and oh so yummy.
 Everyone will LOVE them!

 How to Make Pumpkin Spice Cake Balls